Updated November 22, 2021

 Most students grow up in a culture that equates the consumption of alcohol with having fun, relaxing, and reducing tension.
 Drinking alcohol has become a rite of passage for some young people, and many students come to college having learned to drink during their high school years.

-The National College Health Assessment (NCHA) surveys students before entering college about how much alcohol they have consumed in the last two weeks.
-According to its most recent survey of schools, the percentage of students who abstain has decreased and the number of students who drink once they enter college has increased.
+The Everfi Alcohol Edu Survey surveys students before entering college about how much alcohol they have consumed in the last two weeks.
+According to its most recent survey of schools, the percentage of students who abstain has increased and the number of students who drink once they enter college is declining.

-In recent studies by researchers at Penn State it was found that parents can have a profound impact on their son’s or daughter’s drinking behaviors in college if they speak with them the summer before they come to college.
+Researchers at Penn State found that parents can have a profound impact on their son’s or daughter’s drinking behaviors in college if they speak with them the summer before they come to college.
 Parent interaction helped mitigate the college effect for students who had not started drinking and even had an impact on students who were already drinking-- including those drinking frequently in high school.
 When parents talk to students about drinking before they leave for college the students are 20 times more likely to transition to a healthier drinking pattern, including non-drinking.

-Task force committee participants include representatives from across the university, including student government, Campus Living, Student Life, Counseling Services, Wellness Education Services, Parking and Transportation, Judicial Affairs & Student Advocacy and University Police.
+Task force committee participants include representatives from across the university, including student government, Campus Living, Student Engagement, Counseling Services, Health Promotion, Parking and Transportation, Student Conduct and Advocacy and University Police.
 Committee outcomes include the addition of alcohol-free late night activities, the Good Samaritan Policy, changes in bus services, increased enforcement and presence where people are getting on and off buses to keep them safe.

 The health and safety of UB students is always our highest priority.
 However, students may be reluctant to get immediate medical or other professional assistance or provide it to others because of concerns that their own behavior may be in violation of UB rules or regulations.
 To minimize any hesitation students or student organizations may have in obtaining help for themselves UB has developed the “Good Samaritan” approach to guarantee that a bystander reporting in good faith or a victim/survivor reporting sexual violence to university officials or law enforcement will not be subject to campus conduct action for violations of alcohol and/or drug use policies occurring at or near the time of the sexual violence.